 in which u0 is the residual current, η0 is the residual water level, u2, η2 and u4, η4 are the amplitude of the M2 and M4 current and elevation respectively, ω and k are the M2 tidal frequency and wave number, ∅ and φ are the 2M2-M4 phase difference of velocity and elevation, respectively.
 Another internally generated overtide, M6, is smaller in amplitude compared to M4 and was not included in this study.

 The residual current u0 can be induced by Stokes drift and/or river discharge (if it is present).
-As calculated in 3.3.1 Stokes drift is comparatively small in magnitude (order of a few cm/s) and exhibits a slightly decreasing trend with increasing river discharge.
+Stokes drift is comparatively small in magnitude (order of a few cm/s) and exhibits a slightly decreasing trend with increasing river discharge (see 3.3.1 for details).
 Generally Stokes drift is directed landward (Stokes, 1847; Guo et al., 2014), however the landward accumulation of water and momentum will result in an enhanced seaward return flow due to mass balance, which is termed “Stokes return flow”.
 The Stokes return flow is responsible for the tidal energy dissipation, however the river discharge enlarges the seaward residual current significantly, and the Stokes drift becomes relatively minor and was ignored for this analysis.

 The mechanical energy is defined as the energy associated with the motion and position of an object.
-This is therefore the sum of the potential and kinetic contributions, it is often referred as the true wave energy (Nield et al., 2005; Ensign et al., 2013; Huang et al., 2004; Knight, 1981; Pedlosky, 2003), and in this case reflects the water body’s ability to do work.
+This is therefore the sum of the potential and kinetic contributions, it is often referred as the true wave energy (Pedlosky, 2003; Huang et al., 2004; Nield et al., 2005; Ensign et al., 2013), and in this case reflects the water body’s ability to do work.
 At any given location the pressure energy exists but has no capacity to do work.
 Therefore energy dissipation is directly related to mechanical energy.
 Based on equation (4) and (10), we propose that the kinetic energy flux is proportional to the current velocity to a power of 3, and potential energy flux is proportional to current velocity and tidal elevation squared.
 Integrating over the whole cross-section gives the mechanical energy flux:

 0.5ρhB0Tu3dt+0.5ρgB0Tuη2dt